 4. Take your house style into accountOften the window material you should choose will be determined by your house style.
 Older homes that have wood window frames typically call for wood windows.
 Vinyl will look very cheap and out of place.

 However, in the majority of homes that are not high-end or historic, you can safely install single or double hung vinyl windows, especially if you are on a tight budget.
-If you want better quality, and don't mind spending extra, double hung fiberglass windows are a great option.
+If you want better quality, and don't mind spending extra, fiberglass windows, such as Marvin Integrity windows are a great option.

 6. Personal style and preferencesYou personal taste and the interior design of your home will help determine your window style.
 There are beautiful options in casement, bay, picture, double-hung, sliding windows.
 In addition to looks, its also important to consider how frequently you plan to open the window.

-When should you replace your windows?Most windows can easily last 20-25 years, and there is really no reason to replace them before, if there are no noticeable problems.
+How long do windows last?Most windows can easily last 20-25 years.
+There is really no reason to replace them before, if there are no noticeable problems.

-When window start to near the end of their service life and age beyond repair, you will start to notice the following issues, which may signal that its time for them to go:
+When house windows start to near the end of their service life and age beyond repair, you will notice the following issues.
+These are all signs that its time to replace your windows.

 - warped, broken, or damaged framing and sashes that cannot be repaired.
 Wood frames are particularly susceptible to rot from moisture as well as insect infestation.

-- they no longer stay open or fully closed
+- windows no longer stay open or fully closed

 - you frequently feel an unpleasant draft inside the home

-Another reason can be purely decorative.
+Another reason to install new windows can be purely decorative.
 Some homeowners like to get rid of windows with sashes, and instead put in large picture windows.
 This is often done when remodeling the kitchen, bedroom or living room to provide a nicer view.

 Average Cost of 10 Replacement Windows: